UCDavisMUSE/unmixinggui/README.md

 This is free open-source code.
 Forking of this code is welcome!

+For those without MATLAB, there is a [macOS installer](https://github.com/UCDavisMUSE/unmixinggui/raw/master/Standalone/UnmixingGUI/for_redistribution/UnmixingGUI_Installer.zip) for a Standalone version of the UnmixingGUI.

 ## Contributors

 - [Zachary T. Harmany](http://drz.ac), PhD, Department of Pathology and Laboratory Medicine, UC Davis Medical Center. (ztharmany@ucdavis.edu)